skyeoh/odin-recipes/README.md

 # Odin Recipes

-This is a simple recipe website built entirely using HTML.
-It is the culmination of the HTML Foundations course from the Odin Project.
+This is a simple recipe website created using only HTML and CSS as part of the Foundations Course from the Odin Project.
-By building this website, I was able to practice all the HTML knowledge that I gained from the course, including but not limited to:
+By building this website, I was able to practice some of the HTML and CSS knowledge that I gained from the course so far, including but not limited to:
 * HTML boilerplate
 * basic structure of an HTML file
 * common HTML elements and how to use them
 * semantic HTML

-In addition to HTML knowledge, I learned that the optimal resolution for images for the web is 72 DPI when I was trying to get the images of the recipes to look good on the web pages.
+* CSS selectors
+* grouping selectors
+* basic CSS properties and values
+* the Box Model

+A few other lessons that I learned:
+* The optimal image resolution for the web is 72 DPI.
+* Certain HTML elements have default margins and paddings that need to be accounted for during layout.
+* The Chrome DevTools (or any browser's developer tools for that matter) is useful for debugging CSS issues.

+Check out the website [here](https://skyeoh.github.io/odin-recipes/).